shanshe/Z3660/README.md

 <br>
 <br><b>2</b>.
 If Z-turn FPGA board is <b>NOT</b> used, then you get a simple A3660.
 The only difference is that all A3660 PLDs are replaced by a XC95144XL-TQ144 CPLD.
 It could be possible to use 060 up to 100MHz, but only 50 MHz and 64 MHz has been tested.
 A board with 128 MB of CPU RAM is in the works (to be connected at Z-turn sockets).
 <br>
 <br><b>3</b>.
 If you <b>use a Z-turn FPGA board</b>, then you can add 128 MB of CPU RAM (DMA compatible), 256 MB of Z3 RAM (not DMA compatible), RTG 16bit, Ethernet, AHI and MHI.
-SD to virtual SCSI for using raw RDB disk images, is on WIP state (USB storage maybe in the future).
+Also there is a SD to SCSI emulation for using raw RDB disk images (USB storage maybe in the future).
 And of course, you can use a 68060 rev6 at 100 MHz.
 <br><p style="margin-left:0em;">
 <br><b>Main branch.
 Z3660 with Z-turn FPGA</b>
 <br>